YassineYousfi/alaska/README.md

 This repo provides state-of-the-art pre-trained models for steganalysis in the JPEG domain, trained and used to win the [ALASKA 1 steganalaysis challenge](https://alaska.utt.fr/#HallOfFame).
 Details about the architectures can be found in our [paper](http://www.ws.binghamton.edu/fridrich/Research/ALASKA-preprint1.pdf).

 ## Important Update
 A new Alaska competition is now running on [Kaggle](https://www.kaggle.com/c/alaska2-image-steganalysis/overview), note that the settings are very different from the first edition of the competition: Image sizes, Quality factors, Embedding schemes, and Payload.

-You can still use the pre-trained models provided for download.
-We have open-sourced our solution on [this repo](https://github.com/BloodAxe/Kaggle-2020-Alaska2).
+We have open-sourced our solution in [this repo](https://github.com/BloodAxe/Kaggle-2020-Alaska2).

 ## Features